21520894/auto-compleated-by-LSTM/README.md

 # auto-compleated-by-LSTM
-auto complete sentence by using LSTM
+simple autocomplete by using tokenize word and using LSTM for predicting next words

+##LSTM